emipa606/XNDTurretExtensions/README.md

 **Pardeike (AKA Brrainz) -** for making the Harmony Patch Library - this probably wouldn't have been possible without his work
 **Diana Winters -** for proofreading the documentation **Marnador -** for the RimWorld-style font

+[hr]
+## Netrves additional description

+Note: I recently started a new job and I'm still adjusting.
+Updates and responses could be delayed.

+Turret Extensions - Continuum is the official continuation of Turret Extensions by XeoNovaDan.
+(Proof: https://i.imgur.com/CyqSjAG.png)
+With XeoNovaDan retiring and moving on, I have decided to take on maintaining this and maybe some other of his mods for the foreseeable future.
+It features performance improvements and other updates, with additional features planned too.

 ![Image](https://i.imgur.com/PwoNOj4.png)